cziur/odin-recipes/README.md

 # odin-recipes
-This is a smalll project to demonstrate my html and css abilities.
+This is a simple project to demonstrate my html and css abilities.